Jacob-Rose/eclipse-os/readme.md

 # Setup + Guide

-Welp, found graphics to be quite difficult using the provided pico library, but building with Adafruit/Arduino libraries means were locked into Arduino IDE for now and makes this not work out of the box which was a goal.
+Welp, found graphics to be quite difficult using the provided pico library, but building with Adafruit/Arduino libraries means were locked into Arduino IDE for now and makes this not support cleaner coding with cmake.

 ## Arduino IDE Setup (easiest)